Bachelor of Library and Information Studies

-The Bachelor of Library and Information Studies will prepare you for a career within one or more of the professional sectors specialising in library and information services and management.
+Our Bachelor of Library and Information Studies will prepare you for a career in library, archives, information or record management.

 Please note this programme can only be studied part-time for now.
 We will update full-time study options in December 2018.

 This qualification will ready you to work in a range of roles, including:

 - librarian, such as reference, heritage resources, children and teens, digital services

 - records manager

 - information manager

 What you will learn

 When you achieve this qualification, you will be able to